 - Spam check headers

-Spam protection settings can be controlled on the Settings → Filters & Rules screen.
-Selecting Advanced options gives complete control over when messages are:
+Spam protection settings can be controlled by going to the Settings → Filters & Rules screen.
+Find the Spam protection section and click Advanced settings.

 You can also specify how to deal with backscatter.